PyJobShop

 resources: list[int]

-List of resources that are required for this mode.
+List of unique resources that are required for this mode.

 duration: int

-Optional list of demands for each resource for this mode.
-If None is given, then the demands are initialized as list of zeros with the same length as the resources.
+List of demands for each resource for this mode.
+Demands must be non-negative.
+By default, the demands are initialized as a list of zeros with the same length as the resources.

 demands